-RE-ENROLLMENT
+INACTIVE RE-ENROLLMENT

-Students returning to the BSN or MSN degree programs or the graduate nursing certificate programs from Leave of Absence status must submit a completed Re-Enrollment from Leave of Absence Form with fee.
-Inactive students will need to complete and submit the online application found at www.tesu.edu/apply.
+Students returning to the BSN or MSN degree programs or the graduate nursing certificate programs will need to complete and submit the online application found at www.tesu.edu/apply.
 If a student's state does not have an online license verification process, the student must resubmit a notarized copy of his/her license to Thomas Edison State University, Office of Admissions, 111 W. State St., Trenton, NJ 08608.
 In order for the re-enrollment to be processed, the University must validate the student's license.